4cysec/Active-Directory-Lab/README.md

 The Domain Controller will act as a Gateway so no entry.

-Using default self pinging address for DNS.
+Using default "self pinging" address for DNS.
 As DC will serve as the DNS.

 ![Screenshot 2023-12-22 234137](https://github.com/4cysec/Active-Directory-Lab/assets/149924544/b03f78bd-8138-460b-ab7f-0cdfece1d69a)